Liveaboard Diving

 Communications during your trip

-Most mobile phones that have ‘roaming’ will work in most areas of Indonesia or a local sim and data package can be purchased from various outlets prior to embarkation.
+Mobile phones that have ‘roaming’ or an Indonesian SIM will have connectivity in most areas.
 However, signal strength can be sporadic or very weak and, in the remoter areas that our itineraries cover, there may be no coverage at all.

 Environmental Considerations

-The use of classic sunscreen is banned on Indo Master.
+The use of classic sunscreen is banned on Indo Siren.
 We ask that guests only use sun protection that is considered ‘reef-safe’ which generally includes mineral-based active ingredients rather than chemical ingredients.

 We also suggest hats, sunglasses, protective clothing, and utilising shade as easy and environmentally-friendly ways to further protect yourself from sun damage.